30 - Panic & Pessimism (Komodo National Park, Indonesia)

 I was grateful for my companions—a French telecom worker living in Korea and an American who’s occupation has slipped from memory.
 My scuba comrades were kind, down to earth, and interesting.
 They refused to reinforce my negative emotions.
 The American shared a story about a diver he met who told him he had a complete freak out/ripshit episode underwater after about fifty or sixty dives.
 No discernible origin or provocation.
 This intrigued me, and I certainly appreciated this man’s thoughtful attempt to take the sting out of my own perceived shortcomings.
 Should’ve taken it more to heart, but I was still reeling.
 If I could confront my former self, I’d tell me to get a fucking grip.

-Nothing like a post freak-out feast to calm your nerves.
+Nothing like a post freak-out feast (with cigarette appetizer) to calm your nerves.
 Doesn’t get any fresher.